kubernetes-sigs/kustomize/docs/glossary.md

 depends on) another target.

-The [kustomization] in an overlay refers to (via file path, URI or other method) _some other kustomization_, known as its [base].
+The [kustomization] in an overlay refers to (via file path, URI or other method) some other kustomization, known as its [base].

 An overlay is unusable without its base.

-An overlay supports the typical notion of a _development_, _QA_, _staging_ and _production_
+An overlay may act as a base to another overlay.

-environment variants.
+Overlays make the most sense when there is _more than one_, because they create different [variants] of a common base - e.g.  _development_, _QA_, _staging_ and _production_ environment variants.

-The configuration of these environments is specified in individual overlays (one per environment) that all refer to a common base that holds common configuration.
+These variants use the same overall resources, and vary in relatively simple ways, e.g. the number of replicas in a deployment, the CPU to a particular pod, the data source used in a configmap, etc.

-One configures the cluster like this:
+One configures a cluster like this:

 > ```
 >  kustomize build someapp/overlays/staging |\